 To View full List of Building Regulations, Click Here: Regulations for facilities for Disabled Pdf.

-Building Regulations are Accessible Features,which have been introduced by mostly the Government, to make public buildings more accessible to people with disabilities, including the Blind.
+Effective civil rights legislation is sought in order to secure the rights & access to public areas such as city streets and public buildings and restrooms.
+Some parts of the Act Part S deals with facilities for persons with disabilities, including the Blind, which has directly affected the building industry.
+Building Regulations are part of the Accessible Features which have been introduced by mostly the Government, to make public buildings more accessible to people with disabilities, including the Blind.
 These Regulations include public areas such as city streets, public buildings, shops and restrooms.

-Unfortunately persons with disabilities are often still excluded from many events, services, information, communication, products and venues, because during the planning phases, all users were not considered.
-Organizations such as The National Council of and for Persons with Disabilities can assist.
+Unfortunately many persons with disabilities including the Blind, are often still excluded from many events, services, information, communication, products and venues, because during the planning phases, all users were not considered.
+There are however various Organizations and Companies that can assist.

-The National Council of and for Persons with Disabilities believe that this can be prevented by applying Universal Design Principals during the design phase and they therefor offer the following services to assist:
+The National Council of and for Persons with Disabilities (NCPD): believe that this can be prevented by applying Universal Design Principals during the design phase and they therefor offer the following services to assist:

 - Workshops for architects, developers and other building professionals to develop an understanding of universal design and access.